-I am an Assistant Professor with a joint appointment in the Department of Political Science and the School of Public Policy & Global Affairs.
-I am also the Director of UBC’s Centre for Southeast Asia Research and a Faculty Associate at UBC’s Institute of Asian Research.
+I am an Associate Professor with a joint appointment in the Department of Political Science and the School of Public Policy & Global Affairs.
+I am also the Director of UBC’s Institute of Asian Research.

-I fill several external service roles, including Associate Editor (Southeast Asia) at Pacific Affairs, Chair of the American Political Science Association’s Southeast Asia Politics Related Group, and Executive Committee member of the Canadian Council for Southeast Asian Studies.
-I am also an Associate Fellow at the ISEAS-Yusof Ishak Institute in Singapore.
+I am currently the Associate Editor (Southeast Asia) at Pacific Affairs, an Associate Fellow at the ISEAS-Yusof Ishak Institute in Singapore, and an executive committee member of the Southeast Asian Research Group (SEAREG).
+I was previously Chair of the American Political Science Association’s Southeast Asia Politics Related Group and Vice President of the Canadian Council for Southeast Asian Studies.

-You can find more information about my work on my personal website: www.kaiostwald.me
+You can find more information about my work on my personal website.

 - “Language Politics, Education, and Ethnic Integration: The pluralist dilemma and its consequences in Singapore” (with Elvin Ong and Dimitar Gueorguiev) – Politics, Groups, and Identities, 7(1): 89-108, 2019.